Orthostatic intolerance

 Orthostatic intolerance occurs in humans because standing upright is a fundamental stressor, so requires rapid and effective circulatory and neurologic compensations to maintain blood pressure, cerebral blood flow, and consciousness.
 When a human stands, about 750 ml of thoracic blood are abruptly translocated downward.
 People who have OI lack the basic mechanisms to compensate for this deficit.
 Changes in heart rate, blood pressure, and cerebral blood flow that produce OI may be caused by abnormalities in the interactions between blood volume control, the cardiovascular system, the nervous system, and circulation control system.

 Signs and symptoms

-Orthostatic intolerance is divided, roughly based on patient history, in two variants: acute and chronic.
+Orthostatic intolerance can be classified as acute OI and chronic OI.

-Acute OI